Evidence for goodness of fit in Karl Pearson chi-squared statistics: The equivalence testing approach to goodness of fit

-\begin{remark} In applications, one does not always have a particular sequence $\{\bp ^{(n)}\}$ or a limit $\lambda $ in mind, but assumes that the $\bp ^{(n)}$ of interest could so be embedded in a sequence such that $\lambda \doteq \lambda _n$.
-Such license is subject to rules of thumb such as $n/r \geq 5;$ and then it is assumed that the $\chi ^2_{\nu ,\lambda _n}$ distribution is a good one to approximate the distribution of the Karl Pearson statistic.
-Such caution is necessary for small and even moderate $n$ and has been widely discussed in the literature, see \cite{cochran-1952}, \citet[pp. 18-21]{G-N-1996} and \cite{KV-2018}.
-This potential difficulty is less likely to be encountered in equivalence testing because typically larger sample sizes are required. \end{remark}
+\begin{remark} { In applications, one does not always have sequences $\{\bp ^{(n)}\}$, $\{\lambda _n\}$ with a limit $\lambda $ in mind, but assumes that the observed $\hat {\bp }^{(n)}$ and corresponding $\hat {\lambda }_n$ could so be embedded, with $\lambda =\hat {\lambda }_n$.
+Such license is subject to rules of thumb such as $n/r \geq 5;$ and then it is assumed that the $\chi ^2_{\nu ,\lambda _n}$ distribution is a good one to approximate the distribution of the Karl Pearson statistic, provided $\nu =r-1-s$ and $s$ is the number of estimated model parameters.
+Further many of these limit theorem proofs allow the number of cells $r$ to be increasing with $n$, but only at a much smaller rate such as $r(n)=\ln (n)$.
+Caution is necessary for small and even moderate $n$ and has been widely discussed in the literature, see the text and references in \cite{cochran-1952}, \cite[pp. 18-21]{G-N-1996} and \cite{KV-2018}.
+We have not encountered any problems with the accuracy of chi-squared approximations to the Karl Pearson statistic for the choices of $n$ and $r$ in our study of evidence for equivalence.
+Generally speaking, equivalence testing requires larger sample sizes than needed for routine one-sided testing and the same is true when finding evidence for the alternative in this setting; see \cite{M-S-2016} for examples.
+If the chi-squared approximation to the Karl Pearson statistic is justified in the usual setting it will also be good enough for the larger sample sizes of equivalence testing.} \end{remark}